Doing a food recall

 - what's wrong with it

-- where the product can be found (distribution)
+- where the product is sold (distribution)

 - what action should be taken (for example, where it should be returned to)

-- who to contact for enquiries.
+- who to contact for enquiries at the food business.